NiGhTTraX/strong-mock/README.md

 ### Exact params

 By default, function/method expectations will allow more arguments to be received than expected.
-Since the expectations are type safe, the TypeScript compiler will never allow expecting less arguments than required.
+Since the expectations are type-safe, the TypeScript compiler will never allow expecting fewer arguments than required.
 Unspecified optional arguments will be considered ignored, as if they've been replaced with [matchers](#matchers-1).

 ```typescript
 import { mock } from 'strong-mock';